 The annual capital budget is approved by the Corporation Board.
-College funded capital expenditure on land, buildings, equipment, furniture and associated costs are considered as part of the annual capital bid process undertaken by SMT each spring.
-Capital funds are allocated by the SMT against agreed priorities derived from the strategic plan and an amount is set aside for contingencies.
+College funded capital expenditure on land, buildings, equipment, furniture and associated costs is considered as part of the annual capital bid process undertaken by SMT each spring.
+Capital funds are allocated by the SMT against agreed priorities derived from the College's Strategic Plan and an amount is set aside for contingencies.